Tam Eastley investigates the life and death of Berlin’s famous revolutionary, “Red Rosa”…

 Once in Berlin, Luxemburg became a dominant and increasingly active figure in the party.
 She rose to be a respected and sought-after speaker and leader, all despite her limp, gender, religion (she was Jewish), nationality and Polish accent.
 She taught at the SPD training school, which was located on Lindenstrasse near Hallesches Tor.

 She later moved into an apartment just next door to her place of work, and wrote for a number of different SPD publications, penning many pamphlets, books, and papers.
-In 1913, she published The Accumulation of Capital, provoking publicist, politician and historian Franz Mehring (the namesake of Mehringdamm) to declare Luxemburg “the most brilliant head that has yet appeared among the scientific heirs of Marx and Engels.”
+In 1913 she published The Accumulation of Capital, prompting politician and historian Franz Mehring (the namesake of Mehringdamm) to declare Luxemburg “the most brilliant head that has yet appeared among the scientific heirs of Marx and Engels.”

 The theories of Luxemburg can, and do, span numerous books.
 One of her best-known contributions to the study of Marxism was the idea of “spontaneity”. i.e. her belief in the power of bottom-up, grassroots organisations that start within the workers’ movements.
 These revolutions, she postulated, spur change and growth, allowing workers to dictate their own forms of government.
 Her beliefs stood in opposition to those of Lenin, who argued for the importance of centralised leadership, which would enable his government to:

 “[name] all the local committees of the party. […] [The Central Committee] should also have the right to impose on all of them its own ready-made rules of party conduct.
 [It] would be the only thinking element in the party.
 All other groupings would be its executive limbs.”

 Luxemburg believed that Lenin’s way of thinking would lead to a dangerous communist dictatorship, which like many of her other predictions was proved correct.
 Her radical politics gradually isolated her from her colleagues in the SPD.
 She called for the overthrow of capitalism and later, in 1914, with Germany on the brink of war, she teamed up with a handful of fellow left-wingers to stage anti-war demonstrations.